For Writers Who Need Frameworks, Not Feelings

 See It In Action

-What Premium Frameworks Produce
+What These Frameworks Produce

 Your character: A healer who can't stop helping people, even when it destroys her.